The oldest Oktoberfest

 Gemütlichkeit is in the air!

 For media inquiries, please complete the form below.
 Include your phone number and the publication or channel you represent and one of our team members will get back to you within 1 day (2 days max during peak periods).

 Whether you are visiting Los Angeles from out of town or simply looking for lodging close to Oktoberfest, there are several hotels conveniently nearby Alpine Village.
 Be sure to ask about their promotional offers.

 19800 S Vermont Ave

 Book Reservation Online

-NO IN & OUT: Once you enter Oktoberfest you may not leave and re-enter.
+CAN I LEAVE THE EVENT AND RE-ENTER?
+No, unfortunately there are no in-and-out privileges.
+Once you enter Oktoberfest you may not leave and re-enter.
 This necessary policy helps us control crowds and safety in the event and there are no exceptions.
 Please leave any personal items you may not want in your vehicle and please arrange to meet your friends inside the event.